carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_list_policy_parameters.rst

 Description
 ~~~~~~~~~~~

+Description describes how you use the REST API to retrieve links to all policy sub collections and use of those
+links to retrieve the list of all parameters in the policy.
+Perform the REST API actions in the following order:

+1. Perform a GET operation using the policy selfLink to return all the policy attributes.

+2. Perform a GET operation on the parameters sub collection link.

-The following extended example shows each of these REST API actions. ###
+The following extended example shows each of these REST API actions.

-Example #### 1.
-Perform a GET operation using the policy selfLink to
-return all the policy attributes.
+1. Perform a GET operation using the policy selfLink to return all the policy attributes.
 Perform a GET operation on a policy
 resource using the selfLink obtained from the policies collection.

-Note
-that the "localhost" host name is the link will need to be replaced with
-the management IP address or the DNS record of the BIG-IQ device.
+Note that the "localhost" host name is the link will need to be replaced with the management IP address or the DNS record of the BIG-IQ device.

 ::